-- Insert DVD face up into slot on lower face of the player.

-- The DVD will begin to load automatically.

-The TV screen will typically display

-READING or LOADING.

-- The DVD may load directly to the main title/menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the NEXT button on the DVD player remote until you see the main menu screen.
+- Insert DVD face up into slot on lower face of the player. - The DVD will begin to load automatically.
+The TV screen will typically display READING or LOADING. - The DVD may load directly to the main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the NEXT button on the DVD player remote until you see the main menu screen. - When the main menu screen appears, press the ENTER button on the DVD player remote or PLAY/PAUSE button on DVD player to begin playing the main feature.
+Use the arrow buttons on the DVD remote to select another feature to play.

-Volume is adjusted with the DVD remote.
+• Volume is adjusted with the DVD remote.